GDude (James Liu) and a large bonito from the Cabrillo Mole in Avalon

 Bait and Tackle: Bonito primarily feed on fish and squid and are taken on a variety of baits and lures.
 The best bait is live anchovies or small sardines fished on a sliding leader or with a cast-a-bubble.
 For years the best lure was considered to be a bonito feather affixed to either a cast-a-bubble, a wooden float, a Styrofoam float, or a golf ball—the bubble/float/golf ball causes commotion on the surface, which attracts the bonito and keeps the lure near the top.
-Today a wide variety of spoons have also proven effective.
+Today a wide variety of spoons and jigs, i.e., MegaBaits and Jigpara, have also proven effective.

-Food Value: Bonito are considered fairly good quality but require cleaning soon after capture.
+Food Value: Bonito are considered moderate in flavor, with large flakes, a dense texture and moderate fat content.
+However, that description is based on proper preparation.
+For best results they require cleaning soon after capture.
 If bled quickly, or even better if filleted and then put on ice, the flesh can be quite tasty.
 However, if allowed to warm up in a gunnysack on the nice hot surface of a pier the flesh can be almost inedible (which is true with many fish).
 Some parts of the flesh are dark colored—bloody and strong flavored.
 Remove those parts of the flesh unless you desire them for smoking.
-Given the high oil content of the flesh, the best cooking methods are broiling or bar-b-cuing the meat; the worst are methods like deep-frying that would add more oil.
+Given the relatively high oil content of the flesh, the best cooking methods are broiling or bar-b-cuing the meat; the worst are methods like deep-frying that would add more oil.
 In addition, smoked bonito and pickled bonito are also very good.

 When I was young, and lived in San Diego, I would often go out on the half-day boats to catch some bonito.
 Most of the bonito (in the gunnysacks) would wind up as fertilizer for my mom’s roses.
 However, a couple of the cooks on the boats would cook up some of the fresh-caught fish.
 A favorite method was to cut thin slices of meat from the head of the bonito (up behind the eyes) and then lightly cook the slices on a grill using just a little butter.
 Flavored with soy sauce, it was delicious.